Notion and Tray

 Notion integration capabilities

 Integrate Notion with 700+ applications or any system with an API using Tray’s HTTP connector.
-Everything you need to automate Notion content, collaboration, and governance comes out of the box.
+These domains mirror Notion APIs and how teams actually manage content, databases, and projects across the workspace.

 • Create, update, or archive: Pages and database items when other systems change